avipars/CS-Resources/math/logic/README.md

   - for graph with n > 1

-    - has Hamiltonian cycle
+    - has hamiltonian cycle

-    - is planar (iff 1 < n <= 3)
+    - is planar for 1 < n <= 3

-  - Q1 is a line, Q2 is a square Q3 is a cube, higher dimensions are harder to visualize
+  - Q1 is a line, Q2 is a square, Q3 is a cube, higher dimensions are harder to visualize

-#### Good to know

-Implication: A ⇒ B

-- A implies B (If A then B)

-  - A ⇒ B is false when A is true and B is false, but otherwise it's true

-Meta-Deduction: A ⊢ B

-- A proves B

-  - B can be proved using A as premise

-- ⊢ A

-  - A is a tautology (every premise can deduce A)

-Meta-implication: A ⊨ B

-- A entails B

-  - B is true in every structure where A is true

-  - In every model, it is not the case that A is true and B is false

-  - AKA Logical implication

 ##### Terms you may see elsewhere

 First order logic = Predicate logic/calculus (For all, There exists)

-- If A ⊢ B then A ⊨ B (soundness theorem)

-- If A ⊨ B then A ⊢ B (completeness theorem)

 Propositional logic = Sentential Logic (L arrow and L2)